Rashycoder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

  file 6 contains a function that draws a straight line in the terminal.
  File 7 contains  function that draws a diagonal line on the terminal.
-File 8 has a function that prints a square, followed by a new line.
+File 8 has a function that prints a square, followed by a new line. file 9 has a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.